w3c/trace-context/spec/20-http_request_header_format.md

 If the vendor failed to parse `traceparent`, it MUST NOT attempt to parse `tracestate`.
 Note that the opposite is not true: failure to parse `tracestate` MUST NOT affect the parsing of `traceparent`.

+The `tracestate` HTTP header MUST NOT be used for _application_ level properties such as userId.
+[W3C baggage](https://github.com/w3c/baggage) provides the specification for defining and propagating application level properties.

 ### Header Name

 Header name: `tracestate`